online-ml/river/docs/releases/unreleased.md

 - Introduced `neighbors.NearestNeighbors` for searching nearest neighbors.
 - Vastly refactored and simplified the nearest neighbors logic.

+## proba

+- Added `proba.Rolling` to measure a probability distribution over a window.

 ## rules

 - AMRules's `debug_one` explicitly indicates the prediction strategy used by each rule.
 - Fix bug in `debug_one` (AMRules) where prediction explanations were incorrectly displayed when `ordered_rule_set=True`.

+## time_series

+- Added an `iter_evaluate` function to trace the evaluation at each sample in a dataset.

 ## tree

 - Fix bug in Naive Bayes-based leaf prediction.
 - Remove unneeded numpy usage in `HoeffdingAdaptiveTree{Classifier,Regressor}`.